-3Qs: Health in AmericaJanuary 24th, 2013 by Jason Kornwitz in Health /
+3Qs: Health in AmericaJanuary 24, 2013 by Jason Kornwitz in Medicine & Health / Health

 The newly released 11th edition of Modern Nutrition in Health and Disease has been called an "authoritative reference on nutrition and its role in contemporary medicine, nursing, and public policy."
 Northeastern University news office asked co-author and editor Katherine Tucker, a professor of nutritional epidemiology in the Department of Health Sciences, to expound upon the current state of health in America.